orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtreebonsai.freeSpaceReuseTrigger

-How much free space should be in sbtreebonsai file before it will be reused during next allocation.
+How much free space should be in an sbtreebonsai file, before it will be reused during the next allocation..

 ```
 Setting name...: sbtreebonsai.freeSpaceReuseTrigger